Rakshithac183/CloudLabs-SEED/Software Security/Environment Variables and Attacks/Environment-Variables-and-Attacks.md

 ## 2 Lab Tasks

-Files needed for this lab are included in `Labsetup.zip`, which can be fetched by running the following commands.
+Files needed for this lab are included in `Labsetup.zip`, which can be downloaded into the VM by running the following commands in the terminal.

 ```
 sudo wget https://github.com/CloudLabs-MOC/CloudLabs-SEED/raw/main/Software%20Security/Environment%20Variables%20and%20Attacks/Lab%20files/Labsetup.zip
 ```